-- Defuse Kit - $400 (CT Only).
+Defuse Kit - $400 (CT Only).
 Halves the amount of time required for the user to disarm C4 explosives.
 Only available in the Bomb Defusal and Demolition modes.
 Must be purchased in Classic Competitive mode.
 Given to all Counter-Terrorist players automatically at the beginning of the round in both Classic Casual and Demolition modes.
 Can only be dropped (for other CT players) automatically upon death.

 - Rescue Kit - $400 (CT Only).
-New to the series and added in the March 21, 2013 update (PC and Mac versions only).
+New to the series and added in the March 21, 2013 update (Steam version only).
 Halves the amount of time required for the user to pick up a hostage.
 Only available in the Hostage Rescue mode.
 Can only be dropped (for other CT players) automatically upon death.

 - C4 Explosive - (T Only).
 Arm it at the designated control points (and prevent CT players from defusing it) to win the round.
 Can be dropped manually (or automatically via death) for other T players.
 Only available in Bomb Defusal maps (including the Demolition variant).
 Given to one random Terrorist player automatically at the beginning of the round.

 - Knife - Close-range weapon given to all players.
 Primary attack gives a quick slash while secondary attack gives it a slower, more powerful stab.
 A golden variant is given to players who reach the last weapon level of Arms Race, in which a kill with it results in the wielder winning the game.
 Cannot be dropped.
 Gives a +650% cash bonus per kill in Classic Competitive (and a +1400% cash bonus per kill in Classic Casual).

 - Zeus x27 - $1000.
 New to the series.
 Close-range one-use taser that automatically kills upon impact. $1000 in console and early Steam versions (and was only available in Casual Classic mode.